training

 Introduction to operational security

-Foundations of OPSec and why it is decisive in lawful investigations and covert work.
+Foundations of OPSEC and why it is decisive in lawful investigations and covert work.

 Identifiable data leaks